lilyball/rust-lua/README.md

 Unfortunately, there are very few tests.
 It turns out to be complicated to properly test the Lua C API, and there are very few examples that could be used as tests.
 Please let me know if there are any bugs.

+## Installation

+    make all

+To run the tests, use the test make target:

+    make test